 Debt Driven Society and The Drain on Your Purse

 Unfortunately, we live in a debt-driven society.
-Every other commercial or billboard advertises credit cards to fund your every want.
+Every other commercial or billboard advertises credit cards to fund everything you want.
 Quick loans or paycheck advance businesses are plentiful.
 Even online purchases can easily be put on “credit” payments.

-It is so simple to get “free money” that loans or credit might be hard to resist.
+Getting “free money” is so simple that loans or credit might be hard to resist.
 But debt, even in tiny increments, is like having a drain on the bottom of your purse or wallet.

-Being financially aware and frugal in your spending might make you feel all alone when everyone else is buying whatever they want.
+Being financially aware and frugal in your spending might make you feel alone when everyone else buys whatever they want.
 But being different in a debt-driven society will give you peace and financial security.

 How Does Being in Debt Affect You?

-Being in debt will give you the temporary pleasure of getting what you want, when you want.
-But debt has numerous detrimental effects that might surprise you.
+Being in debt will give you the temporary pleasure of getting what you want when you want.
+However, debt has numerous detrimental effects that might surprise you.

 Debt causes you to spend more

 When you look at debt over your loan repayment period, the overall cost of the item increases.
-For example, if you finance $20,000 to purchase a car, with a 3.99% interest rate for 4 years, by the end of the loan you have paid $21,600 for the car.
+For example, if you finance $20,000 to purchase a car with a 3.99% interest rate for 4 years, you have paid $21,600 for the car by the end of the loan.

-The cost of credit card debt is even higher, with some credit cards charging up to 34% in interest!
+Credit card debt costs are even higher, with some credit cards charging up to 34% in interest!
 If you purchase a $400 television on a high-interest credit card and pay the minimum monthly payment, in the end, the television cost would almost be doubled at $754.

-Not only does debt COST more, but it also makes it easier for you to spend more money overall.
+Not only does debt COST more, but it also makes it easier to spend more money overall.
 Credit cards eliminate the boundaries that keep you on budget.
-When you have access to “money” through credit, it is very easy to spend more than you have.
+When you have access to “money” through credit, spending more than you have is very easy.

-Have you ever thought about how the saying “necessity is of the mother of invention,” applies to finances?
-When you are living on a tight budget, you often have to get creative to make things work.
+Have you ever considered how the saying “necessity is the mother of invention” applies to finances?
+When living on a tight budget, you often must get creative to make things work.

 Debt is the easy way out of critical financial thinking.
 When you use credit to solve a problem, it kills your creativity.